Smart Contract Interactions

 };

-The following example is for your validator when it expects a more complex type, for example:
+The following example is for your validator when it expects a more complex type

 type OutputReference {